RKNF404/youtube-player.html/README.md

 ## Limitations
 - This is at most a video & playlist player for Youtube (can't do much else)
-- Not all videos work (mostly music videos or other content with copyright protections put in place, it's the most basic form of anti-piracy Youtube has despite it literally only impeding me and maybe one other schmuck in the middle of Nevada or something)
+- Not all videos work (mostly music videos or other content with copyright protections put in place, it's the most basic form of anti-piracy Youtube has despite it literally only impeding me and maybe one other schmuck in the middle of Nevada or something, see [this](https://support.google.com/youtube/answer/171780#zippy=%2Cturn-off-embedding-for-your-videos)... idk what this is for either anyone can just ytdl the video but oh well)

 ## Why
 - Electron sucks major... popcicles (Freetube uses it, and it's the only client that actually works, so I wanted to change that a little)